Song Yoo-geol

-Song Yoo-Geol (Korea:송유걸, born February 16, 1985) is a South Korean football player who currently plays as a goalkeeper for Gangneung Citizen FC.
+Song Yoo-Geol (Korea:송유걸, born February 16, 1985) is a South Korean former football player who plays as a goalkeeper and currently goalkeeper manager of Seongnam FC.

 His first club is Chunnam Dragons, Song played only one game at Hauzen Cup in 2006 and moved to league rivals Incheon United in July 2007.

 On 28 November 2011, he joined Gangwon FC in a swap deal involving goalkeeper Yoo Hyun.

 Song also participated in South Korea U-23 as of Olympic football team.